dseguy/clearPHP/rules/no-deep-definitions.md

 ```

 ## Options
-* Contants : they may be included in this rule, when constants are used to represent literal values.
+* Constants : they may be included in this rule, when constants are used to represent literal values.
 When they are used for state, like use once-only function, this option must be used.

 <!--
 ## When Not To Use It